kshedden/case_studies/methods/glm.md

 structure is (approximately) correct.
 An important secondary requirement is to have a reasonably accurate model for the conditional variance.
-Other properties of the distribution (other than the conditional mean and variance) are much less important.
+Other properties of the distribution (other than the conditional mean and variance) are less important.
 For example, domain constraints can generally be ignored, so a Poisson GLM can be fit to data that includes non-integer values, as long as the mean and variance models hold.